philoez98/Turf.jl/README.md

     end
 end

-# convert back the FeatureCollection to geojson
+# convert the FeatureCollection back to geojson
 result = geojson(geo_data)

 ```

-If we then plot the results here's what we obtain:
+If we then plot the results here's what we get:

-Before:
+before:

 ![before (2)](https://user-images.githubusercontent.com/40722053/60754992-a4a53e80-9fe9-11e9-98d5-9bd889fcb0f0.JPG)

-After:
+after:

 ![after](https://user-images.githubusercontent.com/40722053/60755010-e33af900-9fe9-11e9-89d9-2e3164e4a7ca.JPG)